Frequently Asked Questions

 If resolution between you and the County Assessor does not occur, the Clerk of the Board of Equalization will notify you of the location, date, and time that your hearing is scheduled.
 State law currently requires that notification be made 15 business days prior to the scheduled hearing.

 15. What can I expect at the hearing?

 You and the County Assessor will each have the opportunity to give oral testimony in support of your opinions of value and written evidence before our independent Board of Equalization.

 Keep in mind that the County Assessor is, by law, presumed to be correct.
 The burden of proof is on you to show that the assessed value is not correct by presenting clear, cogent and convincing evidence to support your estimate of market value.

 16. How soon will I receive a decision from the board?

-You will usually receive a written decision from the Board of Equalization within two weeks of the hearing.
+You will usually receive a written decision from the Board of Equalization within thirty (30) days of the hearing.

 17. What if I am not satisfied with the Board of Equalization’s decision?

 You may appeal the County Board’s decision to the State Board of Tax Appeals.
 Your appeal must be filed with the State Board of Tax Appeals within 30 calendar days of the mailing of the County Board’s decision.
 Forms are available upon request through the County Board of Equalization.
 You may also pay your taxes under protest and petition the Supreme Court for a refund by filing a lawsuit under chapter 84.68 RCW.